 You can immediately cancel an existing consent by calling us at 1-800-959-5525 or by using the My Business Account service.

-You can also cancel an existing authorization by completing parts 1, 4, and 5 of the RC59, Business Consent form.
+You can also cancel an existing authorization by completing parts 1, 4, and 5 of Form RC59, Business Consent.

 If a sole proprietor is deceased, the executor of the estate is considered an owner if we receive a copy of the death certificate and one of the following:

 - a copy of the deceased person’s last will and testament